 How Therapy and Support Groups Help

-Talking to someone or going to therapy, specifically cognitive behavioral therapy is highly effective for treating both depression and symptoms of PTSD.
+Talking to someone or going to therapy, specifically cognitive behavioral therapy is highly effective for treating depression, stress-related disorders, and symptoms of PTSD.
 When someone struggles with different mental health disorders or substance abuse and mental health, they have a dual diagnosis.
 Dual diagnosis often requires a robust, integrated treatment program.
 Integrated treatment programs use specialists from different medical and therapeutic backgrounds to treat the patient as a team.
 This multidisciplinary team can include therapists and counselors, social workers, and physicians.
 Each specialist addresses the patient’s needs within their realm of expertise.

 Isolation in First Responders